branciard/PolkadotFrenchAmbassy/README.md

 If help is needed to review translation, you can also use and create issue here.

-# You section idea ? add a Pull Request
+# Your section idea ? add a Pull Request